 Once both parties agree on the LOI and the landlord has drafted a lease, the tenant rep performs a comprehensive review of the commercial terms to verify their accurate compliance with the final letter of intent.

 While a broker is not allowed to give legal advice, they will work with the tenant’s legal counsel to negotiate legal terms and offer advice to make the lease as favorable to the tenant as possible.
-This helps reduce review time and make the tenant confident before signing the lease.
+This helps reduce review time and makes the tenant confident before signing the lease.

 Project and Construction Management